-In the previous White Paper in this series (How Much is Enough), we discussed the nation's looming retirement crisis.
-The "three-legged stool" of traditional retirement, with income from Social Security, pensions, and personal savings combining to fund a secure retirement, has been reduced to two wobbly legs: under-funded Social Security and inadequate personal savings.
-The life style most Americans want in retirement will require 80% to 120% of preretirement income, but the reality is that less than 10% of Americans accumulate sufficient capital to fully fund their pre-retirement lifestyle after they retire.
+In the previous white paper in this series (How Much is Enough), we discussed the nation's looming retirement crisis.
+The "three-legged stool" of traditional retirement, with income from Social Security, pensions, and personal savings combining to fund a secure retirement, has been reduced to two wobbly legs: under-funded Social Security and often inadequate personal savings.
+The lifestyle most Americans desire in retirement will require 80% to 120% of pre-retirement income, but the reality is that less than 10% of Americans accumulate sufficient capital to fully fund their pre-retirement lifestyle after they retire.

 As a nation and as individuals, we face profound demographic and financial challenges.
-Yet worries about retirement, especially concerns about finances, can obscure a very positive reality - individuals retiring in the second decade of the 21st century have the opportunity to live longer, healthier, more productive and functional lives in retirement than any prior generation of human beings.
+Yet worries about retirement, especially concerns about finances, can obscure a very positive reality - individuals retiring in the second decade of the 21st century have the opportunity to live longer, healthier, more productive and functional lives as they age than any prior generation of human beings.

-In this White Paper, we will focus on practical steps you can take in the years prior to retirement to place yourself on a stronger financial foundation for the rest of your life.
+In this white paper, we will focus on practical steps you can take in the years prior to retirement to place yourself on a solid financial foundation for the rest of your life.
 We will also discuss strategies to manage the psychological challenges at the retirement transition, to help you set the stage for a healthy and happy retirement.